-Turmeric tea is a hearty drink and takes a little extra preparation then just adding a tea bag into a cup of hot water.
+Turmeric tea is a hearty drink and takes a little extra preparation than just adding a tea bag into a cup of hot water.
 However, the experience is totally worth the preparation and wait time.
-I love the idea of adding lots of anti-inflammatory herbs to tea to keep my immune system in tip top shape.
+I love the idea of adding lots of anti-inflammatory herbs to tea to keep my immune system in tip-top shape.

 I have tried several recipes for making turmeric tea at this point.
 This one is my favorite and makes an excellent place to start if you’re starting to add turmeric into your diet.
 It is simple and strait-forward and adds the perfect amount of spice.
 In the beginning, I would start with 1 tsp turmeric and try and add a little more each time you make it to see how much works for you.

 Cook time: 10 minutes